Orly Sade: Other work

 In the past, Sade worked in the Banking Supervision Department of the Bank of Israel and was a member of the advisory board of the Israeli Ministry of Finance as well as the board of directors of the Israeli Securities Authority.
-Sade also served as a member of the investment committee for the “Hadassah” pension fund and the Investment Committee of the Hebrew University Workers Fund.
+She also served as a member of the investment committee for the “Hadassah” pension fund and the Investment Committee of the Hebrew University Workers Fund.
 Sade was a member of the board of directors of the Hebrew University provident fund and an outside director at Sigma Mutual Funds.

 Research

 Sade's main fields of research are behavioral and experimental finance, financial auctions and market microstructures, the design of financial markets as well as crowdfunding.
-Sade's research is published in scientific Journals and presented at conferences worldwide.
-Sade received academic grants and awards including multiple grants from the Israel Science Foundation as well as the Abe Gray awards from the President of the Hebrew University.
+Her research is published in scientific Journals and presented at conferences worldwide.
+She received academic grants and awards including multiple grants from the Israel Science Foundation as well as the Abe Gray awards from the President of the Hebrew University.
 Sade has conducted research into pensions and found that people with less financial knowledge are less likely to take advantage of their available options.
-She's also found that people with good finances check their financial options more often than those with poor finances, who tends to "bury their heads in the sand."
+She has also found that people with good finances check their financial options more often than those with poor finances, who tend to "bury their heads in the sand."